 The neat thing is that Criterion didn't even get the rights to the song initially, despite how good a choice it would be.
 It was only confirmed later that they secured the rights to it.
 The game also has its own theme song ("Burnout Paradise Theme"), which is an updated spin on the Burnout 2 theme.

-Somehow, the last 2 Burnout games are titled from the game's theme song.
-The other (Burnout CRASH!) is The Primitives' Crash, which also names this game's location.
+Somehow, the last two Burnout games are titled from the game's theme song.
+The other (Burnout CRASH!) is The Primitives' "Crash", which also names this game's location.

 Sequel Difficulty Drop: Paradise is this to Revenge.
 Unless you were only going for Bronze medals, Revenge could get pretty damn hard (especially the Burning Routes, where if you wrecked even once you could kiss that Gold medal goodbye).
 Paradise's Burning Routes, on the other hand, can easily be finished with over 30 seconds to spare if you drive well enough.
 Most of the events are an absolute cakewalk for most of the game, and the challenge seems to come from simply not missing a turn and going the wrong way.
 The game does start to get some of its edge back when you're going for the Burnout Elite license, but even then it's not as hard as Revenge.
 This could have something to do with the fact that there's no medals in Paradise; Just one target that you either pass or you don't.